 COVID-19 Re-opening Occupancy Guidance

-Each business should use their own discretion to determine if social distancing can be adequately maintained at 50% occupancy, or if a lower capacity is needed to ensure that social distancing be maintained.
+Each business should use their own discretion to determine if social distancing can be adequately maintained at the maximum occupancy percent defined in the Commonwealth's phased reopening, or if a lower capacity is needed to ensure that social distancing be maintained.